 Conjoined twins are two babies that are born physically connected to each other.

 Most conjoined twins are stillborn or die shortly after birth.
 Some surviving conjoined twins can be surgically separated.
-The success of surgery to separate conjoined twins depends on where the twins are joined and how many organs are shared, as well as on the experience and skill of the surgical team.
+The success of surgery to separate conjoined twins depends on where the twins are joined and how many and which organs are shared, as well as on the experience and skill of the surgical team.

 There aren't any specific signs and symptoms that indicate a woman is carrying conjoined twins.
 As with other twin pregnancies, the uterus may grow more rapidly than expected, and mothers of twins may also have more fatigue, nausea and vomiting early in the pregnancy.